csu-anzai/dccn-logmgr/README.md

-# dccn-es-api
+# dccn-logmgr

-   Wrap Elasticsearch API to provide log search service Have Fun and enjoy it.
+Wrap Elasticsearch API to provide log search service

+# Note

+Have fun and enjoy it, let's go!